 Simon Roofing’s #1 Core Value

-Roofing is the fourth most dangerous industry in the United States, according to the Bureau of Labor Statistics.
-It’s imperative that Simon Roofing take safety seriously – in fact, it’s our company’s #1 core value.
+According to the Bureau of Labor Statistics, roofing is the fourth most dangerous industry in the United States.
+It’s imperative that Simon Roofing takes safety seriously – in fact, it’s our company’s #1 core value.

-As evidence of our dedication to safety, Simon Roofing’s safety record continues to be better than most in the commercial roofing industry.
-Our Total Recordable Incident Rate (TRIR) of 1.24 is actually 74% better than the national average.
-Our Experience Modification Rate, or EMR of .68 is significantly lower than the modification baseline rate.
+Evidence of our dedication to safety, Simon Roofing’s safety record continues to be better than most in the commercial roofing industry.
+In fact, our Total Recordable Incident Rate (TRIR) of 0.21 is actually 93.64% better than the national average, and our Experience Modification Rate (EMR)of 0.65 is significantly lower than the modification baseline rate.

 A multi-generational family-owned company, Simon Roofing is led by a team of people who are deeply committed to maintaining the safety of its employees.
 The Safety Governance Committee is lead by our Chief Legal Counsel and is comprised of key members of the Safety & Environmental Health department, owners and executives.
 The committee meets on a routine basis to resolve any safety concerns and review recommendations for improvement.